timdeschryver/timdeschryver.dev/content/blog/how-to-test-your-csharp-web-api/index.md

 }
 ```

 How neat is this!
-To write a test that provides real value, we (almost) had no setup!
+To write a test that provides real value, we (almost) have no setup!

 ## Writing your own `WebApplicationFactory`

 Sadly, in a real application, things get more complicated.
-There will be external dependencies, these will still have need to be mocked or stubbed.
+There are external dependencies, and these might need to be mocked or stubbed.

-I suggest to keep using the real instances of dependencies you're in control, for example the database.
+I suggest keeping the real instances of dependencies that you're in control of, for example, the database.
-But for dependencies that are out of reach, mostly 3rd-party driven ports, I would use a stubbed instance, or create a mocked instance.
+For dependencies that are out of your reach, mostly 3rd-party driven ports, we need a stubbed/mocked instance.
+This allows you to return expected data and prevents that test data is created in a 3rd party service.

 > [Jimmy Bogard](https://twitter.com/jbogard) explains why you should avoid in-memory databases for your tests in his recent blog post ["Avoid In-Memory Databases for Tests"](https://jimmybogard.com/avoid-in-memory-databases-for-tests/)

-Luckily, it's simple to overwrite service instances.
+Luckily, it's simple to change the configuration of the API and to substitute the real interface instances.
 By creating a custom `WebApplicationFactory`, the configuration can be altered before the API is built.
-To do this, overwrite the `ConfigureWebHost` method.
+To do this, override the `ConfigureWebHost` method.

 ```cs
 public class ApiWebApplicationFactory : WebApplicationFactory<Api.Startup>